-Date: 13 September 2023
+Date: 26 September 2023

-Subject Replacement Local Development Plan (RLDP) - Preferred Strategy
+Subject Replacement Local Development Plan (RLDP) - Preferred Strategy consultation on the Preferred Strategy Consultation Document, as the next formal step in the preparation of the draft Replacement Local Development Plan (RLDP).

+Purpose Following endorsement by Cabinet, Council approval is sought to commence formal public

+Author Planning Policy Manager

+Ward All

-- Purpose To update Cabinet on the consultation exercise and endorse the Council's response in relation to the Growth and Spatial Options which has been used to inform the Preferred Strategy Consultation Document.
-Cabinet approval is sought to endorse commencement of the formal public consultation on the Preferred Strategy Consultation Document, as the next formal step in the preparation of the draft Replacement Local Development Plan (RLDP). - Author Planning Policy Manager - Ward All - Summary Undertaking a consultation on a Preferred Strategy (Pre-Deposit Plan) document is a statutory stage in developing the Replacement Local Development Plan.
-The Preferred Strategy proposals have been informed by engagement with communities, including consultation on growth and spatial options, and technical work, for example the Integrated Sustainability Appraisal.
+Summary Undertaking a consultation on a Preferred Strategy (Pre-Deposit Plan) document is a statutory stage in developing the Replacement Local Development Plan.
+The Preferred Strategy proposals have been informed by engagement with communities, including consultation on growth and spatial options, and technical work, for example the Integrated

+Sustainability Appraisal.

 A first revision of the Delivery Agreement was endorsed by Cabinet in January 2023.
+The

-The Delivery Agreement targets a Preferred Strategy Consultation for Autumn 2023.
+Delivery Agreement targets a Preferred Strategy Consultation for Autumn 2023.